 We've compiled a Q&A for older people or for anyone who is worried about an older person.
-As the situation with the outbreak is very fluid and changing rapidly, we will aim to update this as often as required.
-However please check in with the public health authorities such as NHS, the Public Health Agency for Northern Ireland and the Department of Health, for live up to date information.
+As the situation with coronavirus is changing regularly, we will aim to update this as often as required.
+However, please check in with the public health authorities such as NHS, the Public Health Agency for Northern Ireland, Department of Health and Ni Direct for live, up to date information.

 What is coronavirus?